darrenstrash/open-pls/README.md

 # OpenPLS
-An open phased local search (PLS) algorithm for maximum independent set and related problems
+An open phased local search (PLS) algorithm for maximum clique and related problems